sercrod

 The template source is registered from the same host before placement sync.
 Only direct child elements of the registered template source are candidates; grandchildren are not candidates.

-Candidate selection compares the evaluated use result with the class names of those direct children:
+Candidate selection compares the evaluated unit result with the *unit value of those direct children:

 <div *template="'content-template'">